 Eligible commercial paper shall have a maximum maturity of 270 days or less.
-Local agencies, other than counties or a city and county, may invest no more than 25 percent of their moneys in eligible commercial paper.
-Local agencies, other than counties or a city and county, may purchase no more than 10 percent of the outstanding commercial paper of any single issuer.
+Local agencies, other than counties or a city and county, that have less than one hundred million dollars (\$100,000,000) of investment assets under management, may invest no more than 25 percent of their moneys in eligible commercial paper.
+Local agencies, other than counties or a city and county, that have one hundred million dollars (\$100,000,000) or more of investment assets under management may invest no more than 40 percent of their moneys in eligible commercial paper.
+A local agency, other than a county or a city and a county, may invest no more than 10 percent of its total investment assets in the commercial paper and the medium-term notes of any single issuer.
 Counties or a city and county may invest in commercial paper pursuant to the concentration limits in subdivision (a) of Section 53635:

 - i.
 Not more than 40 percent of the local agency's money may be invested in eligible commercial paper. - ii.
-Not more than 10 percent of the total assets of the investments held by a local agency may be invested in any one issuer's commercial paper. - 10.1.i Negotiable certificates of deposit issued by a nationally- or state-chartered bank or a savings association or federal association (as defined by Section 5102 of the Financial Code), a state or federal credit union, or by a state-licensed branch of a foreign bank.
+Not more than 10 percent of the total assets of the investments held by a local agency may be invested in any one issuer's commercial paper. - 10.1.i Negotiable certificates of deposit issued by a nationally- or state-chartered bank or a savings association or federal association (as defined by Section 5102 of the Financial

+Code), a state or federal credit union, or by a state-licensed branch of a foreign bank.
 Purchases of negotiable certificates of deposit may not exceed 30 percent of the agency's money that may be invested pursuant to this section.
-For purposes of this section, negotiable certificates of deposits do not come within Article 2 (commencing with Section 53630), except that the amount so invested shall be subject to the limitations of Section
+For purposes of this section, negotiable certificates of deposits do not come within Article 2 (commencing with Section 53630), except that the amount so invested shall be subject to the limitations of Section 53638.

-53638.
 The legislative body of a local agency and the treasurer or other official of the local agency having legal custody of the money are prohibited from investing local agency funds, or funds in the custody of the local agency, in negotiable certificates of deposit issued by a state or federal credit union if a member of the legislative body of the local agency, or any person with investment decision making authority in the administrative office, manager's office, budget office, auditor-controller's office, or treasurer's office of the local agency also serves on the board of directors, or any committee appointed by the board of directors, or the credit committee or the supervisory committee of the state or federal credit union issuing the negotiable certificates of deposit.